jlafer/fngraph/README.md

 `fngraph` is a higher-order function (HOF) for composing synchronous and asynchronous functions into a function graph for execution at a later time.
 That execution returns a promise.

-If you are composing with only synchronous functions, you can use `fngraphSync`, whose composed function returns its result immediately.
+If you are composing with only synchronous functions, you can use `fngraphSync`, whose composed function returns its result immediately when called.

 With fngraph, you compose a complex function from a number of simpler functions.
 The graph definition is both highly declarative -- it's just a Javascript object -- and succint, making it easy to define, visualize, understand, review for correctness and validate programmatically.

-The fngraph utility has the following features:
-- Component functions in the graph need not be unary.
-This allows many more pure functions to be used in your functional programming.
-- As with any function composition, it eliminates the need for declaring and using variables to link functions together.
-- Function graphs can be composed dynamically from code.
-- Functions in the graph can be any combination of synchronous or asynchronous (if they return a Promise).
-- At creation time, the function graph is validated using a number of checks for syntactical and structural correctness.
-For example, it is checked for cyclicality.
-- When composing with asynchronous functions (that return a promise), parallel path execution is maximized automatically.
-- fngraph comes with a few helper HOFs for wrapping functions used in the composition.
-This is useful for things like error handling and dealing with bad inputs.
-For example, `ifAll(function, altResult)` will execute the wrapped function if all input arguments are defined and non-null; otherwise it will return an alternate result specified by the user.
-This provides capabilities similar to those of `Maybe` and `Either` functors.
-The user can also write custom wrappers if needed.

 ## Installation